 The cornerstone of the building was laid in October of 1900.The northeast wing was added in 1937, while the northwest wing was added in 1954 for additional library space and to house the Hoffman Clock Museum.
 The children’s room in the lower level was constructed in 1963.

 The addition in 1989, after years of investing and planning, increased the total library space to 16,500 square feet.
-We automated in 1991 and in 1995 we provided the first public access computers for library users in the Pioneer Library System.
-The Teen Spot was created in 2002 to offer for the growing demand for space, library services, and materials for area teenagers.
+We automated in 1991 and in 1995 we provided the first public access computers for library users in the OWWL Library System (formerly the Pioneer Library System).
+The Teen Room was created in 2002 to offer for the growing demand for space, library services, and materials for area teenagers.
 In 2006, we became a school district public library to broaden our tax support to include the residents of the Newark School District.